valeriosillari/zitronenstrasse/README.md

 You need to set some CONFIG VAR options locally and on Deploy Server for custom Plugins as Google Map, Analytics etc ...

-For detailed explanation on how dotenv work, checkout the [dotenv docs](https://github.com/motdotla/dotenv).

 For a list of required keys with right name, check the file in root folder called `.env.example`

 ## TODO

--   no-js class crash at navbar menu click !!!
--   update to version 4 (gtag)
+-   update google analytics to version 4 (gtag)

 #### STORYBLOK

--   TODO: ERROR for page at generate command (see CLI), but all work anyway ... (?)
+-   set homepage as block
 -   check place as item from storyblok
 -   add css class to rich text items
 -   check how many TOKEN / option you need on Storyblok.
 1 is enough ?
--   add "BACK HOME" at end of privacy page
+-   add "BACK HOME" at end of privacy page (new block)

 #### VERCEL

 -   check vercel secrets logic again

+#### JEST

+-   set basic dummy Jest configuration, with couple of tests (dummy ones). start set real / useful tests

-## ISSUES
+## GENERAL ISSUES

 -   **PERFORMANCES**: check speed insight (June 2019)